donovanglover/base16-tailwind/README.md

 - Light to dark shades in order from `text-100` to `text-800`
 - [No links in imported code](https://github.com/gaearon/base16-js/issues/5)
 - Only import what you use
+- No need to manually specify light/dark colors (they change automatically based on theme)

 ## Installation